hisekaldma/Polyhymnia/documentation/index.md

 Input names have to start with a lowercase letter, and numbers have to be integers.
 The allowed comparisons are `<` and `>`, and they are inclusive, because that is what you want most of the time.
 Other comparisons, like `==` and `!=`, aren’t supported.
 The idea isn’t to check for specific values, but to react to changing inputs.

 Conditions are evaluated at the start of a new bar.
 This means that even if a condition becomes valid in the middle of a bar, new patterns won’t start playing until the next bar, which is what you want musically.

+## Comments
+You can comment your code with the `*` character.

+    * This is a comment.

+Comments won’t affect what is playing.
+But they’re great for structuring your composition, or making notes to yourself.
+Comments can either be on their own lines, or at the end of another line.

+    Play = P1 P2
+    P1 = C D E F  * This is a comment at the end of a line.
+    P2 = C C C C